 The Yoyo Chinese curriculum is easy to understand, and the lessons are designed in a manner that will aid in the instruction of the language naturally and efficiently.
 Yoyo Chinese had us learning how to structure sentences, and begin to learn a usable vocabulary in a matter of hours.
 We believe this is the result of the uniform appearance of all of the lessons, the simple manner of explanation that Yangyang uses when teaching, and the quality of the supplementary materials that are available with each lesson.

 Uniformity in the Curriculum

 One of the things we loved most about Yoyo Chinese was the fact that the program gives off the appearance that the founder, YangYang Cheng is our personal Chinese instructor.
 Each and every lesson contained within all six modules of the program consists of a video with YangYang leading the lesson and providing clear and concise instruction on the material for the lesson you are currently learning.

 This sort of personal dedication to the quality of the content by the founder of the company is something that is almost devoid amongst competing Chinese language learning programs and was something we thought makes Yoyo Chinese stand out from amongst the competition.

 From the first lesson, you will be learning practical Chinese that you could practice with any native speaker.
 The first lessons focus on helping users understand the fundamental structure of the language, the number system tones, and basic introductions.
 Each lesson provides an incredible level of detail in the instruction that has a uniform flow to it.
 This is thanks in great part to the small team of Chinese language experts employed by the company who have grown their curriculum from the ground up.

-While the quality of content contained within Yoyo Chinese is of the highest quality, there is a limited amount to the content.
-Each module contains between 100-200 lessons and those lessons tend to be on the short size in terms of the subject matter.
+While the quality of content contained within Yoyo Chinese is very high quality, there is a limited amount of content.
+Each module contains between 100-200 lessons and those lessons tend to be on the short side.

 Simplified Chinese Only